bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 {layout="Launch"}
 # Contracts

-Let’s take a look at the Name, Domain, and Range of the functions we've seen before:
+Let’s take a look at some functions we've seen before:

 @image{images/sample-contracts-table.png, "a"}